 Old North State Winery

 Right in the middle of downtown Mount Airy stands Old North State Winery.
-With its slick tasting bar, food offerings, and regular open mic and musical performances, Old North State is a one-stop-shop for fun in this cute, small town.
+With its slick tasting bar, food offerings, and regular open mic and musical performances, Old North State is a one-stop-shop for fun in this small town.

 Founded in 2002, Old North State Winery offers a wide selection of red, white, and sweet wines.
-The wines are all produced and aged below the tasting room — a unique set-up for a city-based winery that shows the company’s attention to finely-crafted wines.
+The wines are produced and aged below the tasting room — a unique set-up for a city-based winery that shows the company’s attention to finely-crafted wines.

 Top Picks: Bare Bones, Merlot